Vancouver Coastal Health - Vancouver

 We offer volunteers the opportunity to volunteer in various Community Health Centres and in the hospital.
 These opportunities range from programs that contribute to the health and wellness of infants, children, youth, parents, and patients.
 If you are interested in Public Health, these roles would be of interest to you.

-Healthiest Babies Possible - Youth Pregnancy and Parenting Program Volunteer
+Healthiest Babies Possible - Youth Pregnancy and Parenting Program (YPPP) Volunteer: Kitchen Assistant

-• With the help of volunteers, Public Health Nurses are able to spend more time with parents/caregivers to address any health related questions or concerns
+With the help of volunteers, Public Health Nurses can spend more time with parents/caregivers to address any of their health-related questions or concerns.

 Rehabilitation